RumblingLump/anxiety/scenes/act1.md

 hong({body:"0_sammich"});
 ```

-b: Don't you know loneliness is associated with premature death as much as smoking 15 cigarettes a day?-
+b: Don't you know loneliness is associated with premature death as much as smoking 15 cigarettes a day?§-

 `Game.OVERRIDE_TEXT_SPEED = 2;`